I can not begin to imagine the pain that they endured just to be able to play "America's past time".

 Mary Kills People review

-Posted : 6 years, 8 months ago on 11 July 2017 04:27 (A review of Mary Kills People)
+Posted : 7 years, 6 months ago on 11 July 2017 04:27 (A review of Mary Kills People)while I'm not an advocate of killing I actually found myself drawn to this show.

 I watched a wife slowly and painfully die of cancer and, in the end, she asked for the "pain to end..."